 Psychiatry Grand Rounds provide mental health professionals with updates on a variety of psychiatric topics with the goals of increasing knowledge, competence, and patient care.
 The University of Arizona College of Medicine - Tucson is accredited by the Accreditation Council for Continuing Medical Education to provide continuing medical education for physicians.
 Sponsored by The University of Arizona College of Medicine - Tucson, which designates this live activity for a maximum of 1.0 AMA PRA Category 1 Credit(s)TM.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.
 Visit our events page for upcoming Grand Rounds.
 Watch previous presentations.

-Continuing this year:
+Continuing this Year

-Quality Improvement & Patient Safety (QIPS) fka Mortality & Morbidity (M&M) conferences will be held throughout the academic year and will be open Department of Psychiatry members only and will not be videotaped for future viewing.
+Quality Improvement/Patient Safety (QIPS) fka Mortality & Morbidity (M&M) conferences are held throughout the academic year and are for Department of Psychiatry members ONLY and will NOT be videotaped for future viewing.
 These presentations are not eligible for CME credit.